 In the first case, work experience, employers typically expect several years of experience working within a business in some capacity – not necessarily as an Analyst, but the more you’ve been exposed to and have learned about the ways a business operates while on the job, the better.
 Enough work experience in the right field is equivalent to a degree in the eyes of some employers – multiple years working in IT or writing technical documentation, for example, can be as persuasive as a computer science degree.
 After all, nothing demonstrates your ability to effectively harness your skills on the job than a proven history of doing just that.

 This speaks to the second set of attributes employers weigh: the skills themselves.
 Because business analysis is such a specialized field, few degree programs even impart all the skills a Business Analyst needs – and, especially as time passes and technology and best practices evolve, skills retraining is a must to stay on top of those changes.
-Whatever your level of formal educational attainment, you’ll still need to be able to prove that you’ve acquired those highly specialized and up-to-date skills, and the most effective way to do that is through a course of study that’s specifically geared toward business analysis, such as a data analysis bootcamp.
+Whatever your level of formal educational attainment, you’ll still need to be able to prove that you’ve acquired those highly specialized and up-to-date skills, and the most effective way to do that is through a data analytics course or a data science bootcamp.

 Finally, you can back up those skills with a certification from one of the many professional organizations that offer them, such as the International Institute of Business Analysis (IIBA); the Institute of Management Consultants (IMC); BCS, the Chartered Institute for IT; the International Qualification Board for Business Analysis (IQBBA); Certified Professional for Requirements Engineering (CPRE); or Professional in Business Analysis (PBA).
 Which certification is right for you will depend on your country and location, your sector, the type of business analysis you’re specialized in, and the industry and company you’re hoping to work for – so do your research first to understand which certification will be most valuable.

 Kickstart Your Business Analyst Career